Print Custom Valve Tags On the Spot

 Latch on to Some Attachments

 You can easily attach your printed valve tags, using items commonly found in most maintenance departments, such as cable ties, s-hooks, wire ties, beaded chains and more.
-For your convenience, we will be adding fasteners to our line, beginning January 2, 2021 - making your efforts as a valve tag maker easier than ever.
+We offer basic fasteners, and your maintenance department likely already uses assorted short beaded chains, hooks, etc.